 Such specialized software can give your organization the tools and analytics you need to draw meaningful metrics and gain important insights into your workforce.
 These insights are especially important as organizations grow, evolve, and become more complex.

 However, not all software solutions are created equal.

 Let’s take a closer look at some examples of workforce analytics and why a holistic human capital management (HCM) platform with built-in analytics could take your HR processes to the next level.

-What Are Workforce Analytics
+What Are Workforce Analytics?

-Whether you’re collecting it or not, there is plenty of data about your workforce being generated.
-Collecting this data and organizing it into meaningful numbers is what workforce analytics works to achieve.
-It can help organizational leaders gain a better understanding of their operations and make strategic decisions to identify inefficiencies and proactively make improvements.
+Whether you’re collecting it or not, there’s plenty of data about your workforce.
+Collecting this data and organizing it into meaningful figures can help organizational leaders gain a better understanding of their operations and make strategic decisions to identify inefficiencies and proactively make improvements.

 Workforce Analytics Examples and Applications

 There are numerous ways in which workforce analytics can be applied to your organization.
 Each organization likely has unique use cases based on its specific operations and infrastructure.
 The flexibility of workforce analytics can open up new opportunities to see your organization in a new light or make comparisons that weren’t possible before.